mpdylan/mpdylan.github.io/about.md

 ---
 layout: page
-title: About Dylan
+title: About
 permalink: /about/
 ---

-I'm a Ph.D. candidate under [Nicholas Ercolani](http://math.arizona.edu/~ercolani) in the Department of Mathematics at the University of Arizona.
+I am a Ph.D. candidate under [Nicholas Ercolani](http://math.arizona.edu/~ercolani) in the Department of Mathematics at the University of Arizona.
-My current research focuses on discrete integrable systems such as the Toda lattice equations.
+My current research focuses on the spectral geometry of discrete integrable systems, including discrete Schroedinger operators and the recurrence relations associated with orthogonal polynomials.
-I am also interested in the application of scattering-theoretic techniques to questions orthogonal polynomial theory and random matrix theory.
+I am also interested in the application of these results to questions random matrix theory and statistical mechanics.

-This is my professional website; other projects can be found at my personal website, [Cotangent Space](http://cotangent.space).
+This is my professional website; other projects can be found at my personal website, [Cotangent Space](http://cotangent.space) (coming soon!).